 For the authentication of an account, be it user or store manager, the following component will be of help:

-Account manager This is the component which is responsible for the authentication of any user that wants to log in or register (???), so it saves all the relevant information about that account and furthermore, provides to all users the possibility to fetch all upcoming tickets that they have an appointment for.
+Account manager This is the component which is responsible for the authentication of any user that wants to log in or register, so it saves all the relevant information about that account and furthermore, provides to all users the possibility to fetch all upcoming tickets that they have an appointment for.

-Once a user is logged in the system, it has to provide functionalities to the user that allow them to book visits, get tickets, be reminded of upcoming visits and be suggested different stores in case the requested ones are full.
+Once a user is logged in the system, this must provide functionalities to the user that allow him to book visits, get tickets, be reminded of upcoming visits and be suggested different stores in case the requested ones are full.
 The following components allow users to:

-Reservation manager It provides the interfaces that allow booking of tickets and ticket requests to be carried out.
-It communicates with different components [ADD INTERFACE TO LOCATION MODULE] to check all the relevant, free timeslots, and show a map of all the available shops around the user’s current location.
-It also provides internal interfaces that will aid the functionalities of other components.
-[Why is ticket fetcher in user mng and not in reservation mng?]
+Reservation manager It provides the interfaces that allow booking of tickets and visits.
+It communicates with different components to provide the functionalities required by tickets and visits requests i.e., check all the relevant, available timeslots, show a map of all the available shops around the user’s current location, handle visits additional info…(See interface diagram for a more detailed list)

-Notification manager This component has the job of reminding users of the time when it is their time to leave their current location to reach in time their destination, provide periodical information of available stores when the requested one is full and suggestions of available stores in specific requested times.
+Notification manager This component has the job of handling notifications of two types: -reminding users when it is time to leave their current location so to reach in time their destination; to do this, the component interfaces with the maps provider, getting info on ETA. -provide suggestions of relevant available stores and timeslots when the requested one is full or the user is inactive.

-Instead, to provide functionalities related to the store managers the following component provides:
+Instead, functionalities related to the store managers are provided by the following component:

 Market Manager Issues, through its interfaces, the functionalities of controlling how many customers can enter in the store, how many people are inside of said store and the statistics regarding all entrances within a certain period.